NavpreetNat/GitHub/PushingToGit/README.md

 ---

-2.  **Then, instruct the terminal to add your changes to the queue of 'tracked files' ready to be be çommitted'.**
+2.  **Then, instruct the terminal to add your changes to the queue of 'tracked files' ready to be be committed'.**

 ```shell
 git add -A